Dating Violence Prevention

 Dating Violence Prevention: Awareness

-More than half of sexual cyber dating abuse victims also experienced sexual coercion—a rate seven times higher than that of those who had not experienced sexual cyber dating abuse.
+Teens generally do not view the various forms of cyber dating abuse as violence, but “annoying” behaviors by their partners.
 Raising awareness about the prevalence and serious consequences of perpetrating cyber dating violence and educating victims about the importance of reporting incidents and seeking help are paramount.

 Dating Violence Prevention: School Policies